 Contact dermatitis is annoying.
 And when contact dermatitis is caused by a favorite piece of jewelry, the issue can become emotional…especially if that jewelry is your wedding or engagement ring.

 If your ring is causing problems, and you suspect contact dermatitis, don’t freak out.
 Most likely, your skin is reacting to something on the ring…not the ring itself.
 Our jewelry often becomes dirty with debris, dirt and even soap or chemicals.
 Rings often trap these irritants in the grooves of the setting…and then our skin becomes affected.

-However, the American Academy of Dermatology notes that contact dermatitis also can be an allergic reaction…and we can develop allergies to our jewelry even if we’ve worn those accessories often.
+However, the American Academy of Dermatology notes that contact dermatitis also can be an allergic reaction…and we can develop allergies to our jewellery even if we’ve worn those accessories often.

 So, yes, you also could unfortunately be allergic to your ring (and only an allergist can tell you that for sure).
 Your ring also could be really dirty and your skin could be irritated from the grunginess.
 Give your ring or any jewelry that’s causing the irritation a careful clean.
 Clean diamond wedding rings or engagement rings with a gentle soap and a soft toothbrush.
 And be sure the drain is closed!

 Lay your ring to dry on a soft washcloth somewhere safe (so it doesn’t get lost).
 You also need to treat your skin so the rash clears.
 Set an appointment with your doctor to see if he can prescribe an ointment to promote healing.
 The AAD recommends seeing an allergist if the rash doesn’t dissipate after a week.
 While your doctor may help heal a rash, only an allergist can discover the allergen that may be the culprit.
 He or she may advise on an over-the-counter cream, but it’s always best to check with a doctor before treating skin issues at home.